-Multi-access edge computing (MEC) and fog computing are sometimes used interchangeably, but they are not the same.
-Fog computing is actually a superset of MEC.
-Let’s take an in-depth look at both definitions to fully understand the difference between MEC and fog computing.
+Edge Computing, the architectural standard for edge computing, and fog computing are sometimes used interchangeably.
+However, while both are examples of distributed clouds, fog computing is a superset of MEC.
+Here is an in-depth look at both definitions to fully understand the difference between MEC and fog computing.

-The edge of the network is not isolated to mobile networks.
-It may also be found at other base points, including, but not limited to, cell towers, data centers, WiFi, and hotspots.
-The edge of a network is physically closer to end users than the cloud.
-The near proximity reduces latency to milliseconds and provides users with a consistent connection.
+The edge computing of the network can be found at certain base stations, including cell towers, data centers, WiFi routers, and hotspots.
+The proximity of the edge computing reduces latency to milliseconds and provides users with a consistent connection.

-Fog computing extends the edge of the network.
-It’s not as close but it covers more area than the edge.
-The OpenFog Consortium defines fog computing as “a system-level horizontal architecture that distributes resources and services of computing, storage, control and networking anywhere along the continuum from Cloud to Thing.”
-Fog computing shares similar benefits to edge computing including low latency, storage-focused, and real-time analytics.
+Fog computing extends the edge computing of the network.
+The OpenFog Consortium defines fog computing as “”a system-level horizontal architecture that distributes resources and services of computing, storage, control, and networking anywhere along the continuum from Cloud to Things.
+Fog computing shares similar benefits to edge computing including low latency, a focus on storage, and real-time analytics.